MichaelaBrezinova/open_source_deep_docking_protocol/README.md

 This **open-source deep docking pipeline** is built upon an original Deep Docking pipeline created by Gentile et al. ([original protocol](https://www.nature.com/articles/s41596-021-00659-2)).

 ## Instructions
-To see detailed instructions on how to run the protocol, please refer to the [Open-Source Deep Docking.ipynb](Open-Source Deep Docking.ipynb) notebook provided in this repository.
+To see detailed instructions on how to run the protocol, please refer to the [Open-Source Deep Docking.ipynb](Open-Source%20Deep%20Docking.ipynb) notebook provided in this repository.
 These instructions are complementary to the instructions in the [original protocol](https://www.nature.com/articles/s41596-021-00659-2).
-The optional downstream analysis is described in **clustering_and_downstream_analysis/Clustering_and_downstream_analysis.ipynb**.
+The optional downstream analysis is described in **p[Clustering_and_downstream_analysis.ipynb](clustering_and_downstream_analysis/Clustering_and_downstream_analysis.ipynb).
 The instructions are adjusted to use on CSD3 cluster provided by the University of Cambridge, however, can be easily changed to work on any platform.

 ### TL;DR